What Is the Effect of a Replica on the Number of Records?

 Essentially, the total number of records stored for a specific index equals the number of records in its primary index multiplied by its replica count.

 When you are using replicas, only operations on the primary index are counted as indexing operations.
-Here are some rules to consider:

 - When you send data to a primary index, or update existing data, the changes are automatically forwarded to your replica indices.
 The changes on the replica indices do not add anything to your operation count.